Tristan-Technologies/EASem2Help/Mechanical_Components/Camera Gimbal.md

 # Camera Gimbal

-In order for us survey the interior of the mine, we designed a dual axis camera Gimbal for rotation along the x-y axis.
+In order for us to survey the interior of the target underground structure, we designed a dual axis camera gimbal for rotation along the x and y axis.

 ![camera gimbal](https://github.com/Tristan-Technologies/EASem2Help/blob/master/Mechanical_Components/Pictures/Camera%20Gimbal.png)